SujaanArora09/PasswordManager/README.md

-# HeckPass: Your Secure Password Manager
+# password: Your Secure Password Manager
 HeckPass is a feature-rich password manager built with Flutter, designed to provide a seamless and secure experience for managing your passwords and enhancing your online security.

 ## Features